-With the rates at which allergies and asthma have climbed in recent decades, it can feel like “combat” when it comes to fighting sinus issues – especially in the spring, when pollen counts bounce back from their winter lows.
+With the rates at which allergies and asthma have climbed in recent decades, it can feel like “combat” when it comes to fighting spring sinuses – especially in the spring when pollen counts bounce back from their winter lows.
 So, to prepare for battle, the key lesson at sinus boot camp is, “Know your enemy!”

 There are three main reasons why the rates of allergies and asthma have consistently climbed in recent decades.